My Dotfile Favorites

 }

 I love this one.
 Probably my favorite in this dotfile.
 Usually I find myself having to type a very long CLI command to execute something.
 Then execute some other commands.
 If I have to repeat that same command, I’ll have to press up arrow key to go back the entire command execution history and find the command or re-type it from stratch or copy it in a notepad and paste it back.
-With this I can simply greph substring_of_command
+With this I can simply greph substring_of_command and get every matching command that was recently executed.

 grepr () {